navjotjsingh/nspeaks/content/posts/install-mongodb-debian-12.md

 docker run -dp 27017:27017 -v local-mongo:/data/db --name local-mongo --restart=always mongo:4.4
 ```

-To connect to the MongoDB shell, use the following command.
+To connect to the MongoDB container, use the following command.

 ```bash
 docker exec -it local-mongo bash